 Engaged companies which achieved milestone 3 or 4 produced on average 1.8% more relative return than those which only achieved milestone 1 or 2.
 In addition, those that achieved milestone 3 or 4 bear on average 3.9% less relative downside risk than those companies that only achieved milestone 1 or 2.

 It can therefore be concluded that engagement is value enhancing.
 Previous research undertaken by Hoepner also found that ESG criteria can lead to greater portfolio diversification.
-And in 2014, research released by Hermes Global Equities showed that corporate governance standards have a meaningful impact on shareholder returns, proving that companies with poor or worsening standards of corporate governance have tended to underperform.
+And in 2014, research released by Hermes Global Equities – and subsequently in 2016 – showed that corporate governance standards have a meaningful impact on shareholder returns, proving that companies with poor or worsening standards of corporate governance have tended to underperform.